-Don't forget: WE ARE SWARMING away from Heather Farms Garden Center.
+Don't forget: we have SWARMED away from Heather Farms Garden Center.

-In August, our Monthly General Meeting on August 14th will be held at our new location at 7:00pm:
+Our Monthly General Meeting on September 11th will be held at our new location at 7:00pm:

 Pleasant Hill Community Center